israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 - The JavaScript `Date` object supports a number of UTC (universal) methods, as well as local time methods.
 UTC, also known as Greenwich Mean Time (GMT), refers to the time as set by the World Time Standard.
+The local time is the time known to the computer where JavaScript is executed.

 #### The Date Constructor